carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 ------------------------

 The DWARF address class represents the source language memory space.
-See DWARF Version 5 section 2.12 which is updated by the propoal in :ref:`amdgpu-dwarf-segment_addresses`.
+See DWARF Version 5 section 2.12 which is updated by the *DWARF Extensions For Heterogeneous Debugging* section :ref:`amdgpu-dwarf-segment_addresses`.

 The DWARF address class mapping used for AMDGPU is defined in :ref:`amdgpu-dwarf-address-class-mapping-table`.